 After lifting a set at the gym I pace back and forth gathering my thoughts, focusing on the next set.
 As I look around the gym all the other people are staring at the TVs plastered along the wall or playing on their cell phone.
 At the traffic light I take a deep breath and relax.
 I look over at the car next to me and notice the driver is texting.
 At the office I always have books on taxes and finance at arm’s length.
 My free time is filled with learning.
 During the lunch hour the office is dead quiet as everyone checks their personal email or Facebook.

 The above scenes are common.
 I am certain you have experienced the same thing and more.
 Our society has devolved into information overload.
 As a society we can’t sit still for a moment unless we are distracted by some form of mass media.
 I wonder what Blaise Pascal would think of modern society.
 Pascal once said, “All of humanities problems stem from man’s inability to sit quietly in a room alone.”
 Hell, people can’t stand twenty seconds without checking their smartphone at a crowded party.
-There are people who actually admit to pollsters they have checked their email during sex.
-What the fuck is the matter with people!
+There are people who actually admit to pollsters they have checked their email during, ah, you know.
+What is the matter with people!

 The More We Get the More We Want

 The problem only grows.
 The more we satisfy this inane hunger the more it demands.
 Our attention spans continue to shrink.
 If my math skills were really bad and I applied a straight line to our collective attention span over time, at some point in the very near future our collective attention span would be negative.
 In other words, we would be distracted to some other pretty light before we even satisfied the first impulse.
 Oops!
 Sorry.
 We already crossed that point.